jenineharris/foundation-biostat-2020/README.md

 BEFORE CLASS:

-* From th class discussion board, download the R Markdown files for 2 midterm projects completed by other students.
+* From the class discussion board, download the R Markdown files for 2 midterm projects completed by other students.
 Open and knit each Markdown file.
 Provide a brief review of the work on the discussion board (3-5 bullet points).
 If it will not knit, try to figure out why and provide your classmate with any hints you come up with.
 * Complete Chapter 6 exercises
 * Read Harris Chapter 7
 * Watch Chapter 7 videos (as needed)